YuenWaHo/hk-longmans-beaked-whale/README.md

-# hk-longmans-beaked-whale
+# Longman's Beaked Whale in Hong Kong

-Degreasing and 3D display of Longman’s beaked whale bones
+This page is for documenting the preparaation of Longman’s beaked whale skeleton that stranded in Hong Kong in November 2024.